astrix.spatial.ray module¶

 - property az_el¶

-Return the heading (from north) and elevation (from horizontal) angles in degrees.
+Return the azimuth and elevation angles from the forward axis in degrees.

 - property backend: str¶